 • Any credit defaults and debts that are overdue by 60 days or more

-• History of opening and applying for credit products including any previous loans, credit cards, and other products such as mobile plans
+• History of opening and applying for credit products including any previous loans, credit cards, store cards, and certain other products

 Financial hardship

-• Financial hardship indicator, showing whether the hardship arrangement was temporary or still applies
+• Financial hardship indicator, stipulating whether the hardship arrangement was temporary or still applies

 • Repayment history under the financial hardship arrangement, showing whether the terms of the arrangement were, or are being, met